rahul-amzn/terraform-aws-codestar/README.md

 This Terraform module creates an AWS CodeStar host and connection.

 ## Repository directory structure
-* The deploy directory contains .tf configuration files and `dev.auto.tfvars` to define default variables.
+* The `terraform-aws-codestar/deploy/` directory contains .tf configuration files and `dev.auto.tfvars` to define default variables.

 ## Prerequisites
 1. Install Terraform.
 See [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) for a tutorial.